-- There was one episode of The Fairly OddParents where Timmy meets Cosmo and Wanda's previous and infamous godchildren.
-One of them proudly takes credit for wishing that tornados always hit trailer parks.
+- In the episode "Hassle in the Castle", Timmy meets some of Cosmo and Wanda's previous and most infamous godchildren through a magical portrait gallery.
+One of them, Sammy, proudly takes credit for wishing that tornadoes always hit trailer parks because he hates trailer parks.

 - Parodied in Eek!
 The Cat.
 A bunch of government officials have a discussion about what to do about a tornado that is heading towards a trailer park.
 But suddenly one of them panics and reveals there isn't a trailer park in the path of the tornado.
 This results in the government actually dumping trailers near the tornado so this trope plays straight.

 - Beavis and Butt-Head once got stuck in a trailer park during a tornado.
 They managed to survive the experience, and the trailer containing the chicks they had been trying to score with ends up in Oz.

 - The Simpsons episode "Colonel Homer" has two scenes in a trailer park.
 In the first, there's a sign reading "14 days without a tornado."
 In the second, the sign's been updated to "2 days" and the park is littered with debris.
 The tornado goes unmentioned, as if it's business as usual in a trailer park.